Frequently Asked Questions

 Shipping costs are included in the price of the test.
 Your office does not have to pay to ship the sample to NeuroPointDX.

 The lab can contact us at (608) 441-8187 to arrange for shipment or delivery by a medical courier to NeuroPointDX’s headquarters in Madison, Wisconsin.

 - Centers for Disease Control and Prevention: Autism Spectrum Disorder (ASD)

-- Rogers, Sally et al: Evidence-based comprehensive treatments for early autism.
-Journal of Clinical Child & Adolescent Psychology.
-2008; 8-38.
+- Rogers, et al. Evidence-based comprehensive treatments for early autism.
+Journal of Clinical Child and Adolescent Psychology, 2008; 8-38.